Dylan-Hackett/Thaumazein/README.md

 # ARCHEIN

 ## Description
 This project is a custom audio synthesizer for the **Daisy Seed** platform that utilizes physical modeling synthesis.
-It features touch-sensitive key input and an **Arabic scale** with support for note arpeggiation.
+It features touch-sensitive key input with support for note arpeggiation.
 The synthesizer uses a string voice model for sound generation, and an **arpeggiator** is activated when multiple keys are pressed.

 ## Features
 - **Touch-sensitive keys**: Up to 8 touch-sensitive keys for note input.